polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 ## Business workflows

-If you've been around for a while in the .Net Ecosystem you've probably heard of Microsoft Workflow Foundation.
-Maybe even used it for a couple of projects.
-Although MWF was incredibly powerful, it suffered by a whole range of problems, such as extremely poor scaling features, impossible to understand XML syntax, dependencies upon Visual Studio, etc, etc, etc. From a business perspective it was brilliant.
+If you've been around for a while in the .Net ecosystem you've probably heard of Microsoft Workflow Foundation, maybe even used it for a couple of projects.
+Although MWF was incredibly powerful, it suffered from a whole range of problems, such as extremely poor scaling, impossible to understand XML syntax, dependencies upon Visual Studio, etc, etc, etc. From a business perspective it was brilliant.
 From a developer's perspective it was (errh) _a piece of crap_.
 More importantly, Microsoft completely abandoned the project as they moved into .Net Core land - Which makes sense,